stanislavtrifonov88/rentalcar/README.md

 ***
 The instructions below will get you a copy of the project and allow you to run it on your local machine for development and testing purposes.

-#### Server

 1. First clone this repository to your local machine.
 If you are not familiar with the process, please refer tо [github's instructions](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) on the topic.

 2. For this project, we need to create a database with a docker and Postgres.
-If you already have a docker engine installed, you can directly continue with steps 3 and 4.
+If you already have a docker engine installed, you can directly continue with the process guidlines below.
 Otherwise, please follow the [official documentation](https://docs.docker.com/install/linux/docker-ce/ubuntu/) for your operating system and get familiar with [postgres in docker images](https://hub.docker.com/_/postgres).

+3. We recommend you to follow the Automated Process Guidline below.
+If you would like to set everything yourself, you can refer to the Manual Process Guidline.

+### Automated Process Guidline

+1. Open a terminal in the root directory (folder rentalcar).

+2. Run the following command: `./start.sh`

+### Manual Process Guidline

+#### Server

-3. Open the terminal and create a new docker image with the command below for Linux.
+1. Open the terminal and create a new docker image with the command below for Linux.
 In the command you can customize three things: the name of the image by changing `custom_postgres`, the password and username which are currently set to `atscale`.
 Please note that you will need them in steps 6 and 7.

 ```
     docker run --name custom_postgres -p 5432:5432 -e POSTGRES_PASSWORD=atscale -e POSTGRES_USER=atscale -d postgres:11.5
 ```

-4. You will need to start the image.
+2. You will need to start the image.
 Please repeat the command every time the computer is restarted.
 ```
     docker container start addImageIdHere
 ```

-5. After the repository is successfully cloned (step 1), navigate to the server folder.
+3. After the repository is successfully cloned (step 1), navigate to the server folder.

-6. In the server folder, create .env file.
+4. In the server folder, create .env file.
 It contains sensitive data about your server.
 In the .env file, you can set your username, password and database name by changing `YOUR_USERNAME`, `YOUR_PASSWORD` and `public` in the example below.
 They should match the ones you chose in step 3.

 ```
     DB_TYPE = postgres